arhohuttunen/arhohuttunen.com/content/post/junit-5-parameterized-tests/index.md

 }
 ```

-To make the test itself a little less technical and more readable, we can further create a meta-annotation that wraps the conversion:
+To make the test itself a little less technical and more readable, we can further create a meta-annotation that wraps the conversion.

 ```java
 @Target({ ElementType.ANNOTATION_TYPE, ElementType.PARAMETER })